icon-project/java-score-examples/README.md

 ## How to Run

-### 1. Compile the source
+### 1. Build the project

 ```
 $ ./gradlew build
 ```
 The compiled jar bundle will be generated at `./hello-world/build/libs/hello-world.jar`.

-### 2. Optimize the jar with DAppCompiler
+### 2. Optimize the jar

-You need to optimize your jar before you deploy it to local or ICON networks.
+You need to optimize your jar bundle before you deploy it to local or ICON networks.
 This involves some pre-processing to ensure the actual deployment successful.

+`gradle-javaee-plugin` is a Gradle plugin to automate the process of generating the optimized jar bundle.
+Run the `optimizedJar` task to generate the optimized jar bundle.

 ```
-$ ./dappcomp/bin/dappcomp ./hello-world/build/libs/hello-world.jar
+$ ./gradlew optimizedJar
-[main] INFO DAppCompiler - === DAppCompiler ===
-[main] INFO DAppCompiler - Generated ./hello-world/build/libs/optimized.jar
 ```
+The output jar will be located at `./hello-world/build/libs/hello-world-optimized.jar`.

 ### 3. Deploy the optimized jar